AlbertoSamele/sha1-pwner/README.md

 javac ClientMain.java
 java ClientMain -dir DIR_NAME -pwd PWD_FILE
 ```
-where *DIR_NAME* is the directory containing the clear-text files to be used for performance benchmarking and *PWD_FILE* is the file path containing the passwords pool to be used for files AES encryption
+Where *DIR_NAME* is the directory containing the clear-text files to be used for performance benchmarking and *PWD_FILE* is the file path containing the passwords pool to be used for files AES encryption.